 Spicy and tangy foods, such as onions and garlic, trigger heartburn symptoms in many people.

 These foods won’t trigger reflux in everyone.
-But if you eat a lot of onions or garlic, make sure to track your meals carefully in your diary.
-Some of these foods, along with spicy foods, may bother you more than others.
+But if you eat a lot of onions or garlic, track your meals carefully in your diary.
+Some of these foods, along with spicy foods, may bother you more than other foods do.

 In addition to controlling reflux symptoms with diet and nutrition, you can manage symptoms with lifestyle changes.
 Try these tips:

-- Chew gum that isn’t peppermint or spearmint flavored.
+- Chew gum that isn’t flavored with peppermint or spearmint.

 - Avoid alcohol.